keptn-contrib/dynatrace-service/documentation/slis-via-files.md

     throughput:  "metricSelector=builtin:service.requestCount.total:merge(\"dt.entity.service\"):sum&entitySelector=tag($LABEL.dttag),type(SERVICE)"
 ```

-If an event was then sent to including a label with the name `dttag` and a value e.g. `evaluateforsli`, it will match an entity that has this tag on it.
+If an event was then sent to the dynatrace-service including a label with the name `dttag` and a value e.g. `evaluateforsli`, it will match an entity that has this tag on it.

-Using multiple labels it is possible to define SLIs that span multiple layers of your stack, e.g. services, process groups and host metrics.
+By using multiple labels it is possible to define SLIs that span multiple layers of your stack, e.g., services, process groups and host metrics.
 For example, the following `dynatrace/sli.yaml` would query one metric from a service, one from a process group and one from a host:

 ```yaml
 spec_version: "1.0"